 Creme brulee is my go-to gluten-free Thanksgiving dessert.
 While I can make a pretty mean gluten-free pie crust and my gluten-free sweet potato pie is amazing, it is more work.
-So if I am hosting, I make this creme brulee recipe.
+So if I am hosting, I make this maple syrup creme brulee recipe.

 - Naturally gluten-free, no substitutions or hard-to-find ingredients needed